Why is the library using a collection agency?

 May I still use my library card to check out materials and make computer reservations?

 As soon as the amount you owe is $0 you may continue to check out materials.
-The library will not restrict your account to access to the public computers, library programs or other library services when your account is past due.
+Debt Collect status or fines over $10.00 will restrict access to the public computers.

 What if I pay off my account and then go over the $25 limit again?